CIIGAR Lab @ NC State

 The CIIGAR Lab @ NCSU is a research laboratory housed in the Computer Science Department at North Carolina State University.
 The Lab is also affiliated with NCSU's Digital Games Research Center.
 The work we do in the CIIGAR Lab is multidisciplinary.
 Housed in a computer science department, we are primarily computer scientists; however, we view computers and algorithms as tools - tools that can help provide insights into cognition, behavior, learning, creative processes, and social interactions.

 What does the CIIGAR acronym stand for?
 Well, that's a great question.
-We have two main research thrusts in our Lab: research with games and research with canines.
+We have two main research thrusts in our Lab: research on Reinforcement Learning (RL) and research with dogs.
 Depending on who you ask and what their focus is, they will tell you that CIIGAR stands for one of two things (or maybe it doesn't stand for anything at all, we'll leave that up to you to decide).

 Canine Instruction with Instrumented Gadgets Administering Rewards